wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/how_it_works/robot-algorithms.rst

 The Point Cloud Library (PCL), a standalone, large scale, open project for 2D/3D image and point cloud processing (see also https://pointclouds.org/).
-The |p_amr| SDK version of PCL adds optimized implementations of several PCL modules which allow you to offload computation to a GPU.
+The Autonomous Mobile Robot SDK version of PCL adds optimized implementations of several PCL modules which allow you to offload computation to a GPU.

-|ros| Depth Image to Laser Scan
+ROS 2 Depth Image to Laser Scan
 ++++++++++++++++++++++++++++++++

-|ros| Depth Image to Laser Scan, converts a depth image to a laser scan
-for use with navigation and localization.
+ROS 2 Depth Image to Laser Scan, converts a depth image to a laser scan for use with navigation and localization.